carpentries/workshop-template/index.md

 instructor: ["instructor one", "instructor two"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["first@example.org","second@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]

+# Optional variables
-collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes:  # URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:           # alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
-what3words:           # optional: what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
+what3words:           # what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"

+# DON'T CHANGE THIS
+layout: workshop
 ---

 {% assign isOfficial = site.official_curricula | has: site.carpentry %}

+{% if page.venue == "FIXME" or
+      page.address == "FIXME" or
+      page.country == "FIXME" or
+      page.language == "FIXME" or
+      page.latitude == "FIXME" or
+      page.longitude == "FIXME" or
+      page.humandate == "FIXME" or
+      page.humantime == "FIXME" or
+      page.startdate == "FIXME" or
+      page.enddate == "FIXME" %}
+      {% assign fixmes = true %}
+{% endif %}

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}